How to Evaluate International Volunteer Organizations

 Photo courtesy of Worldteach.

-In recent years, dozens of new organizations are offering a variety of ways to volunteer internationally—from preparing food on an eco-tourism ranch to teaching kids in an orphanage in Tanzania.
+In recent years, dozens of new organizations are offering a variety of ways to volunteer internationally—from preparing food on an eco-tourism ranch to teaching kids in Tanzania.

 With this increasing number of international volunteer sending organizations (VSOs), it is becoming more and more difficult to figure out which ones are a good match for you.
 After a while, the websites of all the VSOs start